 However, a jury determined that you were 25 percent responsible for the accident because you were speeding when the accident occurred.
 You would win an award for your damages, but 25 percent of your losses would not be included in your settlement package.
-That means you would collect $75,000 in damages because you are responsible for that portion of the accident.
+That means you would collect $75,000 in damages because you are not responsible for 75 percent of the accident.

 Knowing these details makes hiring the right representation for your case that much more important.
 Georgia’s comparative negligence laws make effectively proving fault that much more important.
 Because it not only influences whether you can collect a settlement, but how much you can collect.

 Proving fault is the primary goal in personal injury cases.
-And it is all the more important when considering that your ability to collect a settlement hinges on demonstrating the slim margin between being 50 and 51 percent at fault for an accident.
+And it is all the more important when considering that your ability to collect a settlement could hinge on demonstrating that you are 49 percent at fault, rather than 50 percent at fault for an accident.

 And like we mentioned above, it directly impacts how much you can collect as well.
 If you are going to successfully demonstrate who is at fault for an accident, you must establish the following: